salsita/prism/docs/getting-started/hello-world.md

 export default ({ model, dispatch }) => <div>{model}</div>;
 ```

-Afte running the application you'd see only 0 on the screen because it's initial value of the model and we've defined this in the Updater.
+Afte running the application you'll only see 0 on the screen because it's the initial value of the Model.

 ![hello-world-app-3](../assets/3.png)

-However, this Updater is not really handy, because it does not define any mutations on the model.
-In real world applications, you want to allow user to interact with the UI and interaction with the UI is basically some mutation of the Model.
-Something like: Whenever user clicks this button, a boolean flag in the model should be set to 1 and because as I've already mentioned, our View is a function of Model, we could define how markup should look like when the flag is truthy, for example we can display Greeting message.
+However, this Updater pretty useless since it does not define any mutations on the model.
+In a real-world application, you want to allow the user to interact with the UI, resulting in some mutation of the Model.
+For instance: Whenever the user clicks a button, a boolean flag in the Model should be set.
+Because, as I've already mentioned, our View is a function of the Model, we can define how our page should look when the flag is truthy, such as displaying the greeting message.

-To define the mutation we need to say when it should happen and that's where **`dispatch`** function in the View comes handy.
+To define the mutation we need to say when it should happen, and that's where the **`dispatch`** function passed to the View is used:

 ```javascript
 <button onClick={() => dispatch({ type: 'SayHi' })}>Say Hi</button>;
 ```

-When user clicks the button we will dispatch an Action with type `SayHi` it's just a declarative description of some Event.
-When Action is dispatched, it also needs to be handled and it should be handled in appropriate Updater and that's exactly where **`case`** method comes handy:
+When the user clicks the button we dispatch an Action with type `SayHi`.
+THis object is just a declarative description of some Event.
+When an Action is dispatched, it should be handled in tbe appropriate Updater.
+This is exactly where the **`case`** method comes in handy:

 ```javascript
 export default new Updater(initialModel, Matchers.exactMatcher)